 We are self-insured for a significant portion of our health insurance.
-Liabilities associated with the risks that are retained by us are estimated, in part, by considering our historical claims.
+Liabilities associated with the risks that are retained by us are estimated, in part, by considering our historical claims experience.
 The estimated accruals for these liabilities could be affected if future occurrences and claims differ from our assumptions.
-To minimize our potential exposure, we carry stop-loss insurance which reimburses us for losses over \$0.1 million per covered person per year, limited to a lifetime maximum reimbursement of \$1.9 million per covered person.
-As of January 29, 2011 and January 30, 2010, the accrual for these liabilities was \$0.9 million and \$0.7 million, respectively, and was included in accrued expenses in the consolidated balance sheets.
+To minimize our potential exposure, we carry stop-loss insurance that reimburses us for losses over \$0.2 million per covered person per year, limited to a lifetime maximum reimbursement of \$1.9 million per covered person.
+As of January 28, 2012 and January 29, 2011, the accrual for these liabilities was \$0.8 million and \$0.9 million, respectively, and was included in accrued expenses in the consolidated balance sheets.

-We are also self-insured for our workers' compensation and general liability insurance up to an established deductible with a cumulative stop-loss.
-As of January 29, 2011 and January 30, 2010, the accrual for these liabilities (which is not discounted) was \$0.4 million and \$0.6 million, respectively, and was included in accrued expenses in the consolidated balance sheets.
+We are also self-insured for our workers' compensation, property and general liability insurance up to an established deductible with a cumulative stop-loss on workers' compensation.
+As of January 28, 2012 and January 29, 2011, the accrual for these liabilities (which is not discounted) was \$0.4 million and was included in accrued expenses in the consolidated balance sheets.